Development of a new motivation theory

 Just like self-similar and scale-free fractals, the above basic motives connect the outer environment and unfold into more-and-more scpecific, numerous, and directional goals.
 As fractals are nonlinear, reasons are not necessarily commensurate with effects - the whole motivational system is exceptionally sensitive to the initial conditions.
 This means for example, that early attachment patterns are absolutely vital in influencing bonding as an adult.
 Dynamics of fractals are also help to understand, how someone can be in an intimate relationship with the environment and at the same time having a stable and continually changing personality.

-I wrote my thesis at the Institute of Psychology of the University of Szeged, in 2017.
+I wrote my thesis at the Institute of Psychology of the University of Szeged, in 2017 in Hungarian language.
 Using the above motivational theory, I created a 120 item self-administred scale, and measured its content validity with the help of psychologists and psychiatrists.
 Analysing their answers, items in the motive groups of Action -, Action +, Perception -, Perception turned out to be a reliable basis to develop a 30 item scale, measuring different motives.

-Please help or join me in discovering the potential of this model of motivation / motivation theory!
-If you have any ideas, questions, please feel free to reach me using the contact details below!
+If you have any ideas or questions concerning the above motivational model, please feel free to reach me using the contact details below!